Security Risks

 $table->where($_POST);

-// executes query WHERE (0) UNION SELECT name, salary FROM users WHERE (1)
+// executes the query WHERE (0) UNION SELECT name, salary FROM users WHERE (1)

-This attack terminates the original condition with 0), appends its own SELECT using UNION to obtain sensitive data from the users table, and closes with a syntactically correct query using WHERE (1).
+This attack terminates the original condition using 0), appends its own SELECT using UNION to obtain sensitive data from the users table, and closes the syntactically correct query using WHERE (1).

 Column Whitelist

-For safe work with column names, you need a mechanism that ensures users can only interact with permitted columns and cannot add their own.
-Attempting to detect and block dangerous column names (blacklisting) is unreliable—an attacker can always come up with a new way to write a dangerous column name that you haven't anticipated.
+For safe work with column names, we need a mechanism that ensures the user can only work with allowed columns and cannot add their own.
+We could try to detect and block dangerous column names (blacklist), but this approach is unreliable – an attacker can always come up with a new way to write a dangerous column name that we didn't anticipate.

-Therefore, it is much safer to reverse the logic and define an explicit list of allowed columns (whitelisting):
+Therefore, it is much safer to reverse the logic and define an explicit list of allowed columns (whitelist):

 // Columns the user is allowed to modify